Updated February, 2023

 The "television smashing" was likely inspired by a dynamic new Birmingham group called The Move whom the members of Listen greatly admired.
 Robert Plant and John Crutchley would sometimes even go so far as to enact a mock "fight" on-stage until the bouncers went up to pull them apart.
 It all contributed to the notoriety and resulting publicity that the group hoped to gain in order to attract interest from the big record companies.

-By the summer of 1966, Robert Plant had found a new home on Trinity Road, West Bromwich with the Indian-born immigrant family of his girlfriend Maureen Wilson whom he would later marry.
-The support they provided was a godsend to Robert, but no amount of love and family stability would distract him from his goal to be a singing star.
+By the summer of 1966, Robert Plant had found a temporary home on Trinity Road, West Bromwich with the Indian-born immigrant family of his girlfriend Maureen Wilson whom he would later marry.
+The support they provided was a godsend to Robert, but nothing would distract him from his goal to be a singing star.

 The group got Mike Dolan from Birmingham as their manager who had London connections with the Malcolm Rose Agency and The Astra Agency in Wolverhampton.
 Listen even started their own fan club that could be joined for the nominal price of two shillings and sixpence.